An Archive of Art and Literature by the Bohemians of Antebellum New York

 People Mentioned in this Work

-His toast to the "Success to the Southern Arms" leads to a response from Whitman that prompts a violent arguement between the two men.
+Arnold's toast to the "Success to the Southern Arms" leads to a response from Whitman that prompts a violent argument between the two men.
 Whitman ends his Pfaff's association during the Civil War after Arnold grabs his hair during this argument.

 Whitman asks after him in a letter to Nat Bloom and Fred Gray dated March 19, 1863.